Frequently Asked Questions

 1. Pre-numbing: takes 10 minutes for numbing agents to penetrate skin since it is intact.
 To make client comfortable and take the edge off.

-2. “First pass”: a very light pass with the Microblading tool to create the brow design.
+2. “First pass”: a very light pass with the permanent makeup machine to create the basic brow design.
 Most clients say their pain is 1-2 out of 10.

 3. Secondary numbing gel is used, and works within 30 seconds.
 Because the skin is open or broken it is able to work quickly.
 Most clients say their pain is 0-1 out of 10 after the secondary numbing.
 It can be reapplied throughout the rest of the procedure for your comfort.

-4. “Second pass”: I go over every stroke a second time to make it twice as dark and twice as thick to match your natural hairs
+4. “Second pass”: I go over every stroke a second time to make make sure the machine hair strokes are dark enough and thick enough to match your natural hairs.

 Initial session are 2.5-3 hours.